Less-than sign: Less-than sign with equals sign

 In BASIC, Lisp-family languages, and C-family languages (including Java and C++), operator <= means "less than or equal to".
 In Sinclair BASIC it is encoded as a single-byte code point token.

 In Prolog, =< means "less than or equal to" (as distinct from the arrow <=).

 In Fortran, operators .LE. and <= both mean "less than or equal to".

 In Bourne shell and Windows PowerShell, the operator -le means "less than or equal to".

 Less-than sign with hyphen-minus

 In the R programming language, the less-than sign is used in conjunction with a hyphen-minus to create an arrow (<-), this can be used as the left assignment operator.

 Spaceship operator

-Less-than sign is used in the spaceship operator.
+The less-than sign is used in the spaceship operator.